Calculatelove/Calculatelove/README.md

-A simple OIer（Olympiad in Informatics player），
+A simple OIer（Olympiad in Informatics player）。

-- From 2018 to 2021 - `Changle Hangcheng Middle School`.
+- 2018 ~ 2021, studied in "Changle Hangcheng Middle School".
-- since 2021        - `Changle No.1 Middle School`.
+- 2021 ~ today, studied in "Changle No.1 Middle School".